2i2c-org/2i2c-org.github.io/content/blog/2024/aws-cost-attribution/index.md

 ## Next steps

 We would love to know whether this feature is useful and how it can be improved.
-We will be contacting individual communities to share their feedback with us – please share your thoughts with us!
+Please share your feedback with us by filling in this survey!

+{{< cta cta_text="🫴 Give us feedback!" cta_link="https://airtable.com/apptR4AXWIFNGkZMz/pagt5hK9UfWQt9U12/form" cta_new_tab="false" >}}

 We will work on rolling out this service to GCP hosted clusters in future.
 Stay tuned to know when this feature is available to your community.